idlab-discover/pc-webrtc-m2m/README.md

 ## Installation

-For the basic use case you will only need to build and run the [SFU server](https://github.com/idlab-discover/pc-webrtc-m2m/tree/main/webrtc) and the [Unity application](https://github.com/idlab-discover/pc-webrtc-m2m/tree/main/webrtc).
+In general, you will only need to build and run the [SFU server](webrtc) and the [Unity application](unity).

 To build the SFU you will need to make sure you have installed the [latest version of Golang](https://go.dev/doc/install).
-If this is the case you will be able to simply do `go build -o SFU_server.exe ./sfu` in the [root of the WebRTC diretory](https://github.com/idlab-discover/pc-webrtc-m2m/tree/main/webrtc) to build the SFU.
-This process will automatically download any nessesary dependencies.
+If this is the case you will be able to simply do `go build -o SFU_server.exe ./sfu` in the [root of the WebRTC directory](https://github.com/idlab-discover/pc-webrtc-m2m/tree/main/webrtc) to build the SFU.
+This process will automatically download any necessary  dependencies.

-Simelary, you are able to build the client WebRTC application if you need to make changes to it.
-However, you will need to make sure that the Unity application will also make use of this.
+Similarly, you can build the WebRTC client application if you need to make changes to it.
+However, you will to manually change the current version used by Unity.
 To do this you will have to the replace existing [webRTC-peer-win.exe](unity/spirit_m2m_webrtc/Assets/peer/) of the Unity application.

 Building the Unity application follows a very similar flow.
 First you will have to open the [unity](unity) folder of this repository in Unity hub.
 Doing so will automatically download any dependencies.
-Once inside you are able to build the application like any other Unity application (the scene you want to build is called `MainScene` and is located in `Assets/Scenes`.
+Once inside you are able to build the application like any other Unity application, the scene you want to build is called `MainScene` and is located in `Assets/Scenes`.

-> :exclamation: At the moment you will have to manually copy the `config` and `peer` directories from the `Assets` directory to the [Unity application datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html) (In Windows this is: `spirit_unity_Data`).
+> :exclamation: When building the application, you will have to manually copy the `config` and `peer` directories from the `Assets` directory to the [Unity application datapath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html) (In Windows this is: `spirit_unity_Data`).

 ### Realsense

 Capturing is done with a [custom Dll](point_cloud_capturer/).
 If you plan to make changes to it, you will have to manually copy it into the `Plugins` directory after building it.

+> :exclamation: Unity is unable to unload Dlls once they have been used, so if you plan to update a Dll you will also have to restart the editor.

 Currently the application only supports Intel Realsense cameras as a means to capture the point clouds.
-Make sure your system has the nessecary libraries and drivers installed.
+Make sure your system has the necessary libraries and drivers installed.
 If this is not the case follow the instructions below:

 For Windows, you can just download and run the [latest SDK](https://github.com/IntelRealSense/librealsense/releases) which automatically includes all nessacties.